trondaa/o365graph/README.md

 #### /user-image/<path>

 Specify image upload location in path.
-The path needs to contain placeholder "{user}" which will be replaced by user ID or UPN from payload attribute "user". i.e. `/user-image/users/{user}/photo/$value`
+The path needs to contain placeholder `{user}` which will be replaced by user ID or UPN from payload attribute "user" i.e. `/user-image/users/{user}/photo/$value`

 Payload must contain the following:
 ```json